magentacat/magentacat/README.md

 Welcome
 ----------
 I’m @magentacat but you can call me Nico or Niko.

-I’m interested in computers and especially software, in my spare time i play videogames, watch anime or post memes on social media
+I’m interested in computers and especially software.

 I’m currently learning C#, Bash and Html

 <!---